In addition to researching and writing little-known naval history, I

 A Handsome Affair: The Navy at Fort Butler

 The 1863 Battle of Fort Butler at Donaldsonville, LA, has never been researched from a naval perspective.
-Doing so provides the key to the success of the wildly-outnumbered Union garrison, and resolves a mystery that has dogged local researchers for over a century.
+Doing so provides the key to the survival and success of the wildly-outnumbered Union garrison, and resolves a mystery that has dogged local researchers for over a century.

 African Americans in the Union Navy*